Electronically signing documents is easier than you think! No matter your device, you can sign anytime, anywhere.

 Some laws have been passed by the US Government and the European Union, such as the ESIGN Act and European Union Common Law.
 In the US, states have ratified UETA (Uniform Electronic Transactions Act), which is a set of laws that allow electronic signatures to be treated like paper signatures.

 Electronic signatures are widely used around the world in workplace situations.
 However, E-signatures cannot be used for some things, such as selling your house, but that doesn’t mean they aren’t becoming more common.
 Even in government, e-signatures are gaining popularity.
 You may have noticed a stylus touchpad when getting your latest driver’s license.
-This stylus digitizes your signature into an image before the software places it into the corresponding field.
+Before the software places it into the corresponding field, this stylus digitizes your signature into an image, with the same usage of the graphic design software.

 Requesting e-signatures works in a very similar way.
 DottedSign makes the whole process very straightforward and precise.
 Easily sign in with your verified email and drag-and-drop a new document into the service.
+Ensure your domain emails are protected and have SPF flattening.
 Complete the task by adding your saved signature on the line.

 You may have heard of DocuSign, HelloSign, Adobe Acrobat, or Pandadoc.
 Each solution has its quirks.
 DottedSign’s strength lies in its intuitive software to make the process smoother and supports the stamp feature, which is important for users in different areas of the world that use characters in addition to/rather than traditional signatures.
 DottedSign also adds signatures to every document signed for extra security.